 For a quick, uneventful healing process - I have seen the best results by having my clients do a mixture of “dry healing” and applying a colloidal silver gel (that I will supply to you) to their new cosmetic tattoos.
-Allowing your skin to breathe and your body to heal itself will allow your brows to heal without excess swelling, “weeping” or scabbing.
+Allowing your skin to breathe and your body to heal itself will allow your tattoo to heal without excess swelling, “weeping” or scabbing.
 The gel I supply will help to sooth and protect from bacteria.
-Following these instructions to your best ability will result in optimal healing for your body and your new eyebrows!
+Following these instructions to your best ability will result in optimal healing for your body and your new tattoo.

 DO NOT thread, wax, tint, bleach etc. near the tattooed area for AT LEAST 1 month after your procedure.

-AVOID excessive sweating for 5 days after your procedure.
+AVOID excessive sweating for 7 days after your procedure.

 DO NOT use tanning beds or sunless tanning products at all and avoid sun exposure for at least a month after your procedure.
 Always be sure to apply sunscreen or wear sunscreen or wear large hats or sunglasses to protect your eyebrows from excessive fading.

 Although I will do everything to ensure an uneventful healing process for you - it is your responsibility to follow the aftercare guidelines provided to you and follow them to the best of your ability.
-Once your skin has healed you must make sure to limit sun exposure - the sun (and tanning beds!) will cause fading and discoloration.
+Once your skin has healed you must make sure to limit sun exposure - the sun (and tanning beds) will cause fading and discoloration.
 Once your skin has completely healed make sure to apply sunscreen to protect your new tattoos!
 You can purchase sunscreen sticks that are easy to toss in your bag and have readily available for touch ups during the day!
 Unless its eyeliner - don’t put sunscreen in your eyes!
 Wear large sunglasses for further protection.
 Face peels, laser treatments and microdermabrasion will cause the pigment to lighten quicker.
 If you plan on receiving any of the aforementioned treatments make sure to inform your technician.

-Always feel free to contact me if you have any questions during or after the initial healing process! :)
+Always feel free to contact me if you have any questions during or after the initial healing process!

 THERE ARE NO IMPLIED OR WRITTEN GUARANTEES IF YOU DO NOT TAKE CARE OF YOUR NEW TATTOO.
 AND REMEMBER - EVERYONE HEALS DIFFERENTLY.
 HAVE PATIENCE AND LISTEN TO YOUR BODY.

-FOR EYELINER PROCEDURES -
+FOR LIP BLUSHING PROCEDURES -